Frequently Asked Questions

-If you have any questions about the UO Summer Sports Law Institute generally or about the curriculum or other academic matters, please contact Institute Director Ryan Gauthier
+If you have any questions about the Oregon Summer Sports Law Institute generally or about the curriculum or other academic matters, please contact Institute Director Ryan Gauthier.

 FAQs